conda-forge/conda-smithy/README.md

 directory called `foo-feedstock`, populates it with CI setup skeletons, adds the recipe under `recipe` and initializes it as a git repo.

-2. **Create a github repo:** `conda smithy register-github --organization conda-forge ./foo-feedstock`.
+2. **Create a GitHub repo:** `conda smithy register-github --organization conda-forge ./foo-feedstock`.
-This requires a github token.
-You can try it out with a github user account instead of an organization by replacing the organization argument with `--user github_user_name`.
+This requires a GitHub token.
+You can try it out with a GitHub user account instead of an organization by replacing the organization argument with `--user github_user_name`.
 If you are interested in adding teams for your feedstocks, you can provide the `--add-teams` option to create them.
 This can be done when creating